-elaborated by Sharp and Budlender (1998)92 for all the departments to follow, it was discovered that some departments were already applying some rudimentary GRB analysis without labelling it as such, as it was necessary for their own work.
+departments to follow, it was discovered that some departments were already applying some rudimentary GRB analysis without labelling it as such, as it was necessary for their own work.
 Based on the availability of data and the willingness of a few administrations, a further step was to analyse in depth some areas of third type expenditures that are not usually evaluated in terms of their gender impact.
-One of the interesting findings of these first steps and analysis was that a " listing of the meagre budgetary resources that were earmarked for the realisation of gender equality revealed that these represented a negligible fraction of overall federal budget in fiscal years 2001 to 2003, amounting to less that one hundredth of one per cent of the federal budget".93
+One of the interesting findings of these first steps and analysis was that a "listing of the meagre budgetary resources that were earmarked for the realisation of gender equality revealed that these represented a negligible fraction of overall federal budget in fiscal years 2001 to 2003, amounting to less that one hundredth of one per cent of the federal budget".
+93 programmes that address gender imbalances, the second level is equal opportunity expenditures and the third level is general expenditures.

+93 In Holvoet, N. (2007).
+"Gender Budgeting in Belgium.
+Findings from a pilot project", European Societies.
 In Spain, changes in the law that regulates the procedure for the introduction of new law projects and regulations (Law 50/1997 of 27 November) explicitly require that a gender impact assessment be attached to each law or regulation project as of 13 October 2003.
 So far no information is available on how effective the introduction of this requirement has been.
 If applied, this should be a very efficient tool for mainstreaming gender into the national, regional and local budgets.
 In principle it would go a step further than the French initiative, as the focus is on gender impact assessment, not only on women's situation in each of the areas of the different departments.